 Exam questions assess the course concepts and skills outlined in the course framework.
-For more information on exam weighting, refer to the Exam Overview section in the AP Microeconomics Course and Exam Description (CED).
-Scoring guidelines for each of the sample free-response questions in the CED are also available.
+For more information, refer to the Exam Overview section in the AP Microeconomics Course and Exam Description (CED).

-Encourage your students to visit the AP Microeconomics student page for exam information and exam practice.
+Encourage your students to visit the AP Microeconomics student page for exam information.

 Section I: Multiple Choice